 |Director General’s Student Life Scholarship: for incoming students who possess significant potential to contribute to the quality of student life at the College and who have shown involvement with their high school and/or the wider community.
 Recipients who demonstrate financial need are eligible to receive additional support so as to cover the full cost of tuition.||$2500|

 |Tuition credit: based on financial need the College deducts an amount to be determined from the student's tuition bill.
 Students who qualify must also qualify for the Quebec government’s Student Loans and Bursaries Program.||Varies|

 How to apply

-Online application forms: apply online using the scholarships and bursaries application form or the tuition credit application form.
+Online application forms: the online application form is currently closed and will re-open prior to the next application cycle.
 You may upload your supporting documents with your online application form or send them in a single email or mail them in a single envelope to Financial Aid Clerk Kate Fitzpatrick.